mbobiosio/ModularDynamicFeatureHilt/README.md

 - [__Interface Segregation__](https://en.wikipedia.org/wiki/Interface_segregation_principle): It’s better to have many smaller interfaces than a large one, to prevent the class from implementing the methods that it doesn’t need.

 - [__Dependency Inversion__](https://en.wikipedia.org/wiki/Dependency_inversion_principle): Components should depend on abstractions rather than concrete implementations.
 Also higher level modules shouldn’t depend on lower level modules.

+### Gradle Setup
+- [GitHub Actions](https://github.com/mbobiosio/ModularDynamicFeatureHilt/actions) - GitHub actions is used in this project to check for syntax correctness using KtLint, execute the unit tests and generate a new package when pushing changes to the main branch.
+- [KtLint](https://github.com/pinterest/ktlint) - The project uses KtLint to check for syntax correctness.
+- [Detekt](https://github.com/detekt/detekt) - The project uses Detekt for Kotlin Static Analysis.

 ## 📝 License
 This project is released under the MIT license.